-These are the cases when Superior STAR+PLUS MMP must end your membership in the plan:
+These are the cases where your membership in the plan with Superior STAR+PLUS MMP must end:

 - If there is a break in your Medicare Part A and Part B coverage. - If you no longer qualify for Texas Medicaid.
-Our plan is for people who qualify for both Medicare and Texas Medicaid. - If you do not pay the amount needed for you to qualify for benefits (medical spend down). - If you move out of our service area.
+Our plan is for people who qualify for both Medicare and Texas Medicaid. - If you move out of our service area. - If you are away from our service area for more than six months. - If you move or take a long trip, you need to call Member Services to find out if the place you are moving or traveling to is in our plan's service area. - If you go to jail or prison for a criminal offense. - If you have other health insurance or other insurance for prescription drugs.